Are you desperately trying to figure out whether you should heat your unfinished basement?

 Insulating Basement Walls & Floor

-Insulating a basement floor is essentially the same as the wall, just rotated.
-Place your insulating layers atop the concrete slab (polystyrene is a standard option), and then install a new inner floor.
-There’s some good information on this guide by building science.
+Insulating and heating an unfinished basement floor is essentially the same as the wall, just rotated.
+Place your insulating layers atop the concrete slab (polystyrene is a standard option), then install a newly finished floor.

 Insulating Basement Ceiling